 This workshop is strongly anti-diet.
-With few exceptions, I believe intentional weight loss is incredibly damaging and is essentially a prescription for disordered eating.
+With very rare exceptions, I believe intentional weight loss is incredibly damaging and is essentially a prescription for disordered eating.
 I believe in creating a new approach to health where weight is a neutral component.
 You are more than welcome in this space even if you are pursuing weight loss or thinking about pursuing weight loss—in fact, I highly recommend this workshop to evaluate if intentional weight loss is truly serving your long-term goals.
 While openness & vulnerability in this group is foundational, openly discussing active weight loss pursuits is antithetical to this work.

-The second half of the workshop is devoted to self-work, reflection, and to introduce new ways of thinking about food, movement, and our behaviors.
+The second half of the workshop is devoted to self-work, reflection, and to introduce new ways of thinking about food, movement, and our own behaviors.
 I will be using the principles of HAES, intuitive eating, joyful movement, mindfulness, meditation, and CBT to guide us through the Great Unlearning!

 What if I have don't have any negative body issues?

 First of all: BABE!
 WE STAN!
 YES BODY LOVE!
 YES RADICAL SELF LOVE!